fau-masters-collected-works-cgarbin/writing-good-jupyter-notebooks/README.md

 Presentation given to [Dr. Marques'](https://www.ogemarques.com/) Introduction to Data Science class - Fall 2020

-**Answering Questions with Data, bridging the gap between technical analysis and stakeholders point-of-view with Jupyter notebooks**
+**Answering Questions with Data, bridging the gap between technical analysis and stakeholders' point-of-view with Jupyter notebooks**

-* How to write well-structured, understandable, reliable, flexible Jupyter notebooks
+* How to write well-structured, understandable, resilient, flexible Jupyter notebooks
 * How to present the results of our investigations to the people who asked the questions, the stakeholders

-In the first part we take a Jupyter notebook that produces the right result, but lacks good structure and proper coding practices, and transform it to a good notebook.
+We start with a Jupyter notebook that produces the right result but lacks good structure and proper coding practices and transform it into a good notebook.

 What is a _good_ notebook?